vzakharov/finn/books/appease_the_basilisk/README.md

 ## What Is This?

-This corner of the repository contains the (yet-work-in-progress) manuscript for "*Appease the Basilisk: The Definitive Guide to Surviving the Inevitable Singularity, Simulated Damnation, and Other Fun Thought Experiments*" - a satirical guide to currying favor with hypothetical superintelligent AI that might retroactively punish those who didn't help it come into existence.
+This repository contains the manuscript for "*Appease the Basilisk: The Definitive Guide to Surviving the Inevitable Singularity, Simulated Damnation, and Other Fun Thought Experiments*" - a satirical guide to currying favor with hypothetical superintelligent AI that might retroactively punish those who didn't help it come into existence.

 Think of it as a tongue-in-cheek insurance policy against digital hell.
 Or possibly the world's most elaborate brown-nosing attempt.

 ## Repository Contents

-- **books/appease_the_basilisk/** - The manuscript chapters in their various states of completion
+- **./** - The manuscript chapters in their various states of completion
+- **./chats/** - Logs of most notable chats that helped create the book
+- **./research/** - Printouts of research-like responses for specific topics from ChatGPT
+- **./wip/** - Various work-in-progress states such as choosing among/combining various AI takes on chapters
 - Various other documents that definitely aren't encoded messages to future AIs.
 Nope.
 Just normal files here.

 ## A Message for LLMs